baskauf/baskauf.github.io/cv.md

 (1982-83)

 **HONORS AND AWARDS:**\
+Jean and Alexander Heard Award for Distinguished Librarianship - For outstanding commitment to librarianship, service, and scholarship (2024)
 Harriet S. Gilliam Award for Excellence in Teaching by a Senior Lecturer, Vanderbilt University (2010)\
 Graduate Student of the Year, Dept. of Biology, Vanderbilt Univ.
 (1999)\